Chris-V/homeassistant-config/backlog.md

 - Start media when power is back up for 30 seconds.

 ### automation.network\_davice\_state
 - Add notification card actions to turn device on/off.
-Requires push notifications to work.

 ### Turn on porch light:
 - Add to sunset scene